mnalis/omail-admin/README.md

-# omail-admin
+# oMail-admin
-Omail-Admin fixed for PHP 5.5+
+oMail-admin fixed for PHP 5.5+